latool/LAxplore/README.md

 # 🔍 LAxplore

-This Tool offers the possibility to automatically:
+This is an NLP-based LA Tool that offers the possibility to automatically:

 - read literature from pdf
 - identify key words from text